manu-07-ela/LAPR2_ISEP/docs/SprintB/US08/US08_RegisterClinicalAnalysis(FromESOFT19-20).md

 > **Question:** "Which type/format has LaboratoryID, address, name, phone number, and TIN number on Clinical Analysis Laboratory?"
 >
 > [**Answer:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=7636)
+>Each Clinical Analysis Laboratory is characterized by the following attributes:
+> * Laboratory ID: five alphanumeric characters;
+> * Name: A string with no more than 20 characters;
+> * Address: A string with no more than 30 characters;
+> * Phone Number: 11 digit number;
+> * TIN number: 10 digit number;
+> * Type of tests performed by the lab.

+All information is required.

 ### 1.3.
 Acceptance Criteria